 - Ph.D.
 Massachusetts Institute of Technology, 1995

-Dr. Marc Sommer studies neuronal circuits of the brain.
-Research in his laboratory involves recording from single neurons and studying the effects of inactivating or stimulating well-defined brain areas.
+Neuronal circuits of the brain, including recording from single neurons and studying the effects of inactivating or stimulating well-defined brain areas.
 His goals are to understand how individual areas process signals and how multiple areas interact to cause cognition and behavior.
 Results from the work are guiding the design of vision-based models and robots.

 Awards, Honors, and Distinctions

-- Capers and Mario McDonald Award for Excellence in Mentoring and Advising.
-Pratt School of Engineering, Duke University.
+- Capers and Marion McDonald Award for Excellence in Mentoring and Advising.
+Pratt School of Engineering.
 2017

-- Sloan Research Fellowship-Neuroscience.
+- Research Fellowship-Neuroscience.
 Alfred P. Sloan Foundation.
 2005

 - BME 493: Projects in Biomedical Engineering (GE)